-Child Custody Attorneys Beverly Hills & Los Angeles, CA
+Child Custody and visitation in Attorney Beverly Hills & Los Angeles, California

 During a custody battle, when parents cannot agree on a parenting plan with the help of attorneys, mediators or custody conciliators, the court will make the final custody determination.
 Because the judge does not know the child or parents, this is the solution of last resort.

 The child custody and visitation firm at E&L, LLP in Beverly Hills, CA works closely with their clients to find a solution that is best for the child and agreeable to all parties.
 We understand that this can be a very difficult decision, so we strive to keep everyone focused on meeting the needs of the children first.

 Our senior attorneys have been nominated as Super Lawyers – Rising Stars, an acknowledgment that is received by the top 2.5% of attorneys – that means 97.5% of other Southern California attorneys do not qualify.

 To Schedule a Free Case Evaluation With Our Firm,